Flink SQL DML¶

 end

-how primary key selection impacts joins?
+How does primary key selection impact joins?

 Join on 1x1 relationship